openharmony/docs/en/application-dev/reference/errorcodes/errorcode-hiappevent.md

 The specified event name does not comply with the following rules:

-- The event name contains only digits, lowercase letters, and underscores (\_).
+- An event name contains only digits, letters, and underscores (_).
-- The event name starts with a lowercase letter and does not end with an underscore (\_).
+- An event name starts with a letter or dollar sign ($) and does not end with an underscore (_).
 - The event name is not empty and contains a maximum of 48 characters.

 **Solution**